 - Brunel University Random Systems Research Centre (BURSt)

 - Centre for the Analysis of Risk and Optimisation Modelling Applications (CARISMA)

 - Centre for Systems and Synthetic Biology (CSSB)

-Dr Steven Noble has worked at Brunel University London since 1998, first as a lecturer and then as a senior lecturer.
-He has been Head of Department since August 2012.
-Prior to that he studied for a BA and then a DPhil in Mathematics at New College, Oxford and then taught in Oxford at both New College and Merton.
+Dr Matthias Maischak has worked at Brunel University since 2006, first as a senior lecturer and then as a reader.
+He has been Head of Department since August 2015.
+Prior to that he studied for Diploma Degrees in Physics and Mathematics and then a Doctoral degree in Mathematics at the University of Hannover, where he also obtained his Habilitation in Mathematics and then taught at the University of Hannover.

 His research is mainly concerned with finite element methods and boundary element methods, involving numerical analysis and scientific computing, topics on which he collaborates mainly with researchers in Chile, Germany and Australia.